Smoking Cessation Programs Benefit Patients Prior to Joint Replacements

-The researchers recommend that orthopaedic surgeons consider implementing smoking cessation programs, which may lead to better outcomes for this higher-risk patient population and reductions in healthcare costs.
+The researchers recommend that orthopedic surgeons consider implementing smoking cessation programs, which may lead to better outcomes for this higher-risk patient population and reductions in healthcare costs.
 Their findings were presented March 16, 2017, at the American Academy of Orthopaedic Surgeons (AAOS) 2017 Annual Meeting in San Diego, California.

-“We’ve known that smokers do worse than nonsmokers after joint replacements, and now this research shows there’s good early evidence that quitting smoking before surgery may improve their outcomes,” says lead study author Amy Wasterlain, MD, a fourth-year resident in the Department of Orthopaedic Surgery at NYU Langone.
-“Not every risk factor can be reduced before a joint replacement, but smoking status is one that should be a top priority for orthopaedic surgeons and their patients.”
+“We’ve known that smokers do worse than nonsmokers after joint replacements, and now this research shows there’s good early evidence that quitting smoking before surgery may improve their outcomes,” says lead study author Amy Wasterlain, MD, a fourth-year resident in the Department of Orthopedic Surgery at NYU Langone.
+“Not every risk factor can be reduced before a joint replacement, but smoking status is one that should be a top priority for orthopedic surgeons and their patients.”